Old Charges: 16th century

 It took 150 years to see the emergence of a new manuscript version dated 1583, known as Grand Lodge No. 1.
 Nearly 130 known versions to date are derived from this new version.
 This first document of the 16th century, as well as those that follow, do not reproduce the entire original texts and diverge significantly on various points.
 This evolution categorizes these documents as a second generation of Old Charges.
 In these manuscripts, the operative regulations, the main content of the 14th century, are omitted or simplified to allow for application to forms beyond just operative masonry.
 Precepts and provisions of a moral and religious nature are also introduced in this generation of documents.

-Ancient guild regulations

-Statutes of Bologna (1248)

-The Statutes of Bologna were a set of regulations for stonemasons in Bologna, Italy, written in 1248.
-They represent one of the earliest codes of conduct for masons in Europe.

-The Statutes of Bologna were established by the city council to govern the College of Builders, a preeminent society of masons in Bologna.
-The statutes outline rules for masters, journeymen, and apprentices within the college.
-Key regulations include: